 - 1. On the client PC, shut down the Self-Service App. - 2.
 Back up the MyIDApp.exe.config file.
 By default, this is in the following folder: C:\Program Files (x86)\Intercede\MyIDApp\Self Service Application\ - Using a text editor, open the MyIDApp.exe.config file.
 Note: Make the changes to the config file exactly as shown.
 The case is important. - 4.
 Edit the value parameter in the following line: <add key="FilterJobsForAbsentVirtualDevices" value="TRUE"></add> If this line does not exist, you can add it to the <appSettings> section. - 5.
 Save the configuration file. - 6.
 Restart the Self Service App.

-4.15 Using external identity providers for the Self-Service App
+4.15 Using an external identity provider